graphql/community-wg/social-media/social-media-guide.md

 If you want to contribute content, please feel free to share ideas and links in the `#community-wg` channel on the [GraphQL Community Discord](https://discord.graphql.org), or the `#social-media` Slack channel.
 (The Discord is free to join.
 To join the Slack channel you must have a paid subscription to Slack, then you can be invited via Slack Connect - please open an issue in this repo and we'll request the relevant details to invite you.)

-If you want to help posting content, we can invite you to the Typefully account.
-Access is granted on a per-need basis, and decided by the current social media team.
+If you'd like to help draft content for Bluesky, LinkedIn or Twitter/X, please sign up at Typefully.com and request an invite to the GraphQL Foundation's Typefully account via operations at graphql dot org.

 ## Posting frequency